PHYSIOLOGY AND DISTRIBUTION OF CARTILAGE IN THE BODY

-Cartilage tissue exists in the body in the form of small cartilage pieces of varying sizes and shapes.
+Cartilage tissue exists in the body in the form of small cartilage pieces of diverse sizes and shapes.

-Cartilages are not directly supplied by blood vessels, meani ng that blood vessels do not enter cartilage but stay at their periphery.
-The nutrition of the chondrocytes depends on the diffusion through its extracellular matrix of substances originated from blood vessels situated around cartilage pieces.
-These blood vessels are present in a layer of dense connective tissue called the perichondrium, which covers most cartilage pieces.
+Cartilages are not directly supplied by blood vessels, meaning that blood vessels do not enter cartilage but stay at their periphery.
+The nutrition of the chondrocytes depends on the diffusion in its ECM of substances originated from blood vessels placed around cartilage pieces.
+Blood vessels are present in a layer of dense connective tissue that covers most cartilage pieces, called the perichondrium .

-Due to this nutritional mechanism, cartilage pieces tend to be small and thin.
-Therefore, the distances that nutrients, metabolites, and gases must travel to reach the chondrocytes within the cartilage are short.
+Due to this nutritional mechanism the cartilage pieces tend to be small and thin.
+Therefore, the distances that nutrients, metabolites, and gases must travel within the cartilage to reach the chondrocytes are short.

-The figure shows some examples of location of cartilage tissue in the body:
+The figure shows some examples of the distribution of cartilage tissue in the body:

 1- Articular surfaces – hyaline cartilage